 The Company uses "the management approach" in determining reportable operating segments.
 The management approach considers the internal organization and reporting used by the Company's chief operating decision maker for making operating decisions and assessing performance as the source for determining the Company's reportable segments.
 The Company's chief operating decision maker is the Chief Executive Officer ("CEO") and president of the Company, who reviews operating results to make decisions about allocating resources and assessing performance for the entire Company.
-The Company has determined that it has three reportable business segments: real property operating segment, medical related consulting services segment, and development services and sales of developed products segment.
+During the year ended December 31, 2021, the Company operates through two business segments: real property operating segment and medical related consulting services segment.
+During the year ended December 31, 2020, the Company operates through three reportable business segments: real property operating segment, medical related consulting services segment, and development services and sales of developed products segment.
 These reportable segments offer different types of services and products, have different types of revenue, and are managed separately as each requires different operating strategies and management expertise.